 Teens Take the Frist!

-Calling ALL teens from Cheatham, Davidson, Robertson, Rutherford, Sumner, Williamson, and Wilson counties!
-If you are between the ages of 13 and 19, we want to see your art.
-A jury of Frist Art Museum curators and educators will select artworks to be featured this summer in an exhibition titled Teens Take the Frist!
+A jury of Frist Art Museum curators and educators will select artworks recently submitted by teens from Cheatham, Davidson, Robertson, Rutherford, Sumner, Williamson, and Wilson counties to be featured in a summer exhibition titled Teens Take the Frist!
 (June 18–September 5, 2021).
 The exhibition will be on view in the Frist’s Upper-Level Education Corridor and online at FristArtMuseum.org.
 Advisory: the exhibition will be accessible to all ages.

 Click here to see the most recent Teens Take the Frist! online exhibition.